Kyoto Municipal Subway 20 series: History

 The design of what would become the 20 series was announced by the Kyoto Municipal Transportation Bureau on 29 March 2019 after a public vote.

 The first set was delivered in 2021, and test runs commenced in October of that year.
 A total of 9 sets, 54 cars, are to be built by Kinki Sharyo.

 The 20 series made its first trips in revenue service on the Karasuma Line on 26 March 2022; in addition, the fleet began service on the Kintetsu Kyoto and Nara lines from 12 and 17 April of that year, respectively.
 A second trainset entered service on 21 June 2022.
 Deliveries are expected to last until 2025.

 To commemorate the type receiving the 2022 Good Design Award, a third set, scheduled to enter service on 18 November 2022, was built with commemorative "Kitayama Log" plating.
 Such plating is due to be applied to the pre-existing fleet as well as subsequent sets.

+The 20 series received the 2023 Laurel Prize, presented annually by the Japan Railfan Club.

+A fourth set will enter service on 27 September 2023.